 Every website should have photos.
 They can help keep users engaged, showcase products, and even increase your rankings.
 Search engines can’t physically see the photos on your site but they can read alt tags.
 Every image on your site should have an alt tag.
 This is a description of your photo for search engines to read when they crawl your site.
 Alt tags should include your target keywords in their descriptions.
 If every alt tag on your page is your target keyword verbatim, Google won’t like this because it’s not useful for them to know what your photos are.

 In WordPress, you can find your image alt tags in your media library by clicking on any photo.
 You will be able to see the image URL, the title of the image, alt text and where it was uploaded.
 You can also see the file type and size.
 Make sure your images are not too big or it can slow down your site.

 Your URL’s should also be optimized for search engines and for your site users.
 Guess what your URLs should include?
 Yup you guessed it, your target keywords.

 If your page has the target keyword in the URL and clearly displayed throughout the page in an organized fashion, visitors know exactly what the page is about and so does Google.
-If your page looks like this: www.me.com/aklaq902mcz=12dav both your users and Google have to do extra work to figure out what your page is about.
+If your page does not include the keyword in the URL or on the page, both your users and Google have to do extra work to figure out what your page is about.